Arctic REU Greenland: Earth and Environmental Processes from the Inland Ice to the Ocean along the Aasivissuit–Nipisat World Heritage Corridor

 Location: Sisimiut, Greenland

-On-Site Field and Lab Research: June 23 to August 4, 2022
+On-Site Field and Lab Research: ~June 19 to August 7, 2023 (tentative)

 Dr. Joseph L. Allen, Concord University (Athens, WV)